Protect your business online

 If you are processing and storing sensitive business or personal data in the cloud, you will want to check that your provider takes security seriously.
 Things to consider include:

-- Legal and regulatory implications – for example, if you’re storing or processing personal data in the cloud, you will have to comply with the General Data Protection Regulation (GDPR).
+If you're storing or processing personal data in the cloud, you will have to comply with the UK General Data Protection Regulation (UK GDPR).
+For more information, you can read the NCSC's report on cloud computing and data storage.